-The Okanagans (Sylix) People have been around since time immemorial, long before the arrival of the Europeans.
+The syilx okanagan people have been around since time immemorial, long before the arrival of the Europeans.

 Penticton Indian Band

 snpintktn (the Penticton Indian Band) represents one of the seven communities of the Okanagan Nation.
 The other six communities being Upper Similkameen, Lower Similkameen, Osoyoos Indian Band, Westbank Indian Band, Okanagan Indian Band, and Upper Nicola Indian Band.

 snpintktn (Penticton Indian Band) is located on beautiful bench land in the southwestern portion of the Okanagan Valley.
 The rolling hillsides add to the beauty of the landscape and provide a number of developable bench lands.